-Save Money by Increasing Attic Insulation in Columbia
+Save Money with Attic Insulation Installation in Columbia

-Having the proper amount of insulation in your attic can make your Columbia home more comfortable throughout the year.
-Higher energy efficiency could also help you save money on utility expenses.
+Having the proper amount of insulation in your attic can make your Columbia home more comfortable all year long.
+Increased energy efficiency could also help you save money on utility bills.

 Do you have the right amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. don’t have enough insulation.
+A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. are underinsulated.
 If every home in the country was appropriately insulated to modern building code, the Boston University School of Public Health found it would reduce electric consumption by 37 billion kilowatts.
-That’s enough electricity to power 3.4 million American homes annually!
+That’s enough electricity to power 3.4 million American homes each year!

-You can measure existing insulation to find out if you have a sufficient amount in your attic.
-If it’s less than 7” deep, your home is lacks enough insulation.
+You can check existing insulation to find out if you have enough in your attic.
+If it’s lower than 7” deep, your Columbia home is lacks enough insulation.
 In Columbia, 13-14” deep is recommended.

 Types of Attic Insulation